dgiovanardi/encrypted-app-on-risc-v/README.md

 ## Concept (in data centers or cloud environments)

-Send (execute) an secured code to a specific core in a cluster.
+Send (execute) a secured code to a specific core in a cluster.
 Encryption is done by asymmetric algorithm.
 No one except target processor MMU can decrypt the code because it is the unique holder of the private key.

 ## Workflow